Tania Bryer: CNBC Meets: In the Press

-In a rare interview at Buckingham Palace in 2014, Prince Andrew, The Duke of York revealed to Bryer that he remains friends with his ex-wife Sarah Ferguson for the sake of his family and because he feels it would be "illogical" not to.
+In a rare interview at Buckingham Palace in 2014, the former Prince Andrew, Duke of York revealed to Bryer that he remains friends with his ex-wife Sarah Ferguson for the sake of his family and because he feels it would be "illogical" not to.
 He said it was important they have a good relationship for their daughters and called her a "fantastic mother".
 He told Bryer, "It's just part of life's rich tapestry.
 If you've been married to somebody I just see it as illogical not to be a friend at the end of the day, regardless of what your set of circumstances are."
 The Duke also spoke about his time in the Royal Navy and revealed that he feared for his life during the Falklands War when he was shot at as he co-piloted a Sea King helicopter during one mission.
 "It's not particularly nice to be shot at and I can attest to that and you just look at life in a different way and you try to achieve more."

 In 2011, Naomi Campbell showed Bryer her childhood home in Streatham, London.
 She also addressed her past aggressive behaviour, her five-year battle to overcome cocaine addiction and her close relationship with Nelson Mandela.

 In 2014, Matt Damon revealed to Bryer that he would be "open" to reprising the role of Jason Bourne.

 Damon talked about stardom, his upbringing and how meeting childhood friend Ben Affleck changed their lives.
 He spoke about the battles they had to overcome to make Good Will Hunting and how he felt when he won his Oscar.
 He also discussed why he chooses to keep his family out of the spotlight and how he copes with fame: "It kind of happens overnight and you're aware that the world is exactly the same as it was yesterday … It's a very surreal experience because you know intellectually that the world is the same, it's just never ever going to be the same for you."